 A guest lecturer, consultant, or other independent contractor performing services for the university may not designate his or her fee to be paid to a charitable organization.
 Payment for services must be made directly to the individual contracting to perform the service.

 Use of state or local (including sponsored project grant and contract funds) agency/orgs for the purchase or rental of graduation caps and gowns, except for individuals participating in university ceremonies at the specific request of the university, such as platform invitees, honorary degree recipients, sign language interpreters, or other invited special guests who are not employed by the university.
 ASU administrators and faculty who are required to participate in ceremonies as part of their university duties may not have regalia rented or purchased with state or local (including sponsored project, grant, or contract) funds.

 Use of state funds, with the exception of specific state agency/orgs that have been approved by the Office of the Provost of the University.

 Payments for Internet service charges incurred at a non-university residence or office space will be considered prohibited transactions on all university accounts, regardless of an account’s funding source.

 All types, except those that have been reviewed and authorized by general counsel or authorized designee.

 Loans and Advances to ASU Employees, Students, and Organizations

-All types, except loans awarded to students by the Student Financial Assistance Office.
+All types, except loans awarded to students by the Financial Aid and Scholarship Services.